Towns in mourning while digging out from deadly tornadoes

 Steve Gunn and his 12-year-old son Grayson were staying at the Cypress Point Resort, a popular destination for hunters and anglers.
 They will be buried in Florida this weekend.

-“You couldn’t go to Walmart with him without a hundred people stopping him,” said his sister, Sandy Gunn.
+“You couldn’t go to Walmart with him without a hundred people stopping him,” said Steve Gunn’s sister, Sandy Gunn.
 “His son was the kid you grew up dreaming to have.”

 “We’re just going to allow the families to have a place to come where they can grieve and see their loved ones surrounded with flowers and beauty,” said Wadkins, from neighboring Kirksey.

+Some surviving factory workers filed a lawsuit in state court late Wednesday claiming that Mayfield Consumer Products demonstrated “flagrant indifference” by refusing to allow employees to go home early as the storm approached the western Kentucky town.

+A spokesman for the company has previously insisted that employees were free to leave anytime.
+The spokesman did not immediately return a phone call seeking comment Thursday.

-Associated Press writer Kim Kruesi contributed to this story from Nashville, Tennessee.
+Associated Press writer Kim Kruesi in Nashville, Tennessee, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.